-After receiving an Other Coverage Discrepancy Report (F-01159 (09/12)), ForwardHealth confirms the information and updates the member files.
+After receiving a Commercial Other Coverage Discrepancy Report (F-01159 (04/2017)) form or Medicare Other Coverage Discrepancy Report (F-02074 (04/2017)) form, ForwardHealth confirms the information and updates the member files.

 It may take up to two weeks to process and update the member's enrollment information.
 During that time, ForwardHealth verifies the insurance information submitted and adds, changes, or removes the member's other coverage information as appropriate.
 If verification contradicts the provider's information, a written explanation is sent to the provider.
 The provider should wait to submit claims until one of the following occurs: